 Your face shape will ultimately determine what short men’s haircuts work for you.
 This could be anything from a buzz cut to a crew cut, or a faux hawk to a taper fade.
 For each short haircut, there are even more variations.

 While this presents potentially too much choice when it comes to deciding on a short hairstyle, it also means there is effectively no ‘wrong’ answer.

 What To Ask Your Barber

 Don’t expect to just sit down in the chair and let your barber cut away.
 It’s always useful to have several examples of the type of cut you’re after stored on your phone, whether these be of celebrities or images you’ve found online when you search ‘short haircuts for men’.
 Only use celebrities as inspiration for hairstyles for short hair, as you’re unlikely to replicate their exact look.

-As any good hairdresser will tell you, we’re not all made for the same style of a short cut – no matter how good it may look on someone else.
-Like it or not, there are several different hair types from straight and curly to afro and Asian, so you’ll want to choose a cut that is manageable on a daily basis.
+As any good barber will tell you, we’re not all made for the same style of a short cut, no matter how good it may look on someone else.
+Like it or not, there are several different hair types; from straight and curly to afro and Asian, and these can have a direct effect on the short haircut that works best for you.